woods0813/nlp-website-sentiment-prediction/README.md

 its possible the gradient boost could have provided better performance, but the increase would be nearly negligible given the loss of efficiency

-The produced an accuracy score of 0.884, with an alpha of 0.1 with the given parameters and cross validation attempts
+The MNB produced an accuracy score of 0.884, with an alpha of 0.1 with the given parameters and cross validation attempts